woocommerce/wc-smooth-generator/README.md

 Generate orders with random dates between `--date-start` and `--date-end`.
 - `wp wc generate orders <nr of orders> --date-start=2018-04-01 --date-end=2018-04-24`

+Generate orders with a specific status.
+- `wp wc generate orders <nr of orders> --status=completed`

 ### Customers

 Generate customers based on the number of customers paramater.